 1. Getty Images

 Getty Images has been around forever, as they were one of the first stock photo websites to hit the web back in 1995.
 If you have a love for photojournalism and think you have what it takes to join the photography elite, then you need to keep Getty on your radar.
+For a photojournalist, it is one of the best sites to sell photos.

 They divide their contributor opportunities into three categories: